| IT

 So did Craig, the bad-boy mortgage broker next

+to me.
 Fueled by the internet, this scene gets

 repeated in cities all over the world on any